 By Geraldine Campbell

 I recently started eating a lot of eggs.
 I eat them in the morning, usually scrambled, but sometimes fried in olive oil.
 Every once in a while, I make a big batch of hard-boiled eggs.
-I eat them as a midday snacks or put on top of salads or avocado toast.
+I eat them as a midday snack or put them on top of salads or avocado toast.
 The point is, I probably go through at least a half-dozen eggs per week, often more.
 And this got me wondering: How many eggs is too many?

 The quick backstory on eggs and health is this: Eggs were once thought to be unhealthy because they are high in dietary cholesterol.
 A single large egg yolk has 186 mg of cholesterol.
 To put this into perspective, guidelines for dietary cholesterol intake used to recommend no more than 300 mg — and no more than 200 mg if you had a high risk of heart disease.
 In other words, an egg a day seemed like a pretty bad idea for your heart health.